Time Isn't Linear (At Least, Not Anymore)

 The Strange Gifts of Living Outside Linear Time

-Only, they’re not shiny or wrapped up neat, more like scraps you find in the dirt that suddenly you can repurpose for a dopamine hobby.
+Only, these gifts are not shiny or wrapped up neat, more like scraps you find in the dirt that suddenly you can repurpose for a dopamine hobby.

-Everyone likes to act like it’s a ladder: climb long enough and you’re done.
+Everyone likes to act like it’s some sort of ladder: climb long enough and you’re done, you hit your destination.

 It feels sharper and much less disposable.

-When you’re not guaranteed more time, even dumb little stuff hits different like a laugh that almost makes you snort, the exact shade of pink in a sunrise, the way someone’s hand feels solid in yours.
+When you’re not guaranteed more time, even dumb little shit hits different like a laugh that almost makes you snort, the exact shade of pink in a sunrise, the way someone’s hand feels solid in yours, or the silly face your dog makes when you are cooking bacon.

 And hope…hope gets weird.

-You don’t know when they’ll bloom, or if you’ll even be around to see them, but you throw them out anyway.
+You don’t know when the seeds will bloom, or if you’ll even be around to see them, but you throw them out anyway.

-It’s my blog, gaining a reader here and there with the hopes that one day it will speak to more than three people per day.
+It’s my blog, gaining a reader here and there with the hopes that one day it will speak to more than three people per day, or touch someone who desperately needed to feel seen or understood in the vastness of this life.

 How I Anchor Myself When Time Feels Fluid